mohamedmamdouh22/price-parser/Readme.md

 # Price Parser

-Price Parser is a Python library that makes it simple to extract prices from text.
-With built-in support for **Pydantic** data types, it returns prices as structured data, including numeric values, currency names, and symbols.
+`Price Parser` is a Python library that provides Pydantic-compatible data types for parsing and extracting price-related information from strings.
+It allows you to effortlessly handle numeric values, currency symbols, and currency names in a structured and validated way using Pydantic models.

 ---